JauniusPinelis/RegistrationDemo/readme.md

 1. Open \Registration\Registration.sln with Visual studio.
 2. Modify Registration\Registration.Api -> DefaultConnectionString with your mssql instance.
 3. Run "update-database" in nuget console (Registration.Infrastructure).
 This create db with schema and seed-data.
 4. Run the Registration.Api project - you have now web api running.
+Keep it running.
+5. Open Console, change directory to "\ClientApp" and "npm install" in Console.
+This will install all the front-end required libraries.
-5. run "npm run start" in \ClientApp.
+6. In Console run "npm run start" .
 This runs React Web App which communicates with the Asp.net Core Web Api.

 ## Notes
 Technologies: